tqre/LFS-salt/README.md

 ## saltminion in vagrantbox

 This project is based on Linux From Scratch 8.4-systemd, which is has to compiled succesfully first.
-If you really want to learn what makes Linux tick, this is where to head. http://www.linuxfromscratch.org/lfs/view/8.4-systemd/
+If you really want to learn what makes Linux tick, this is where to head: http://www.linuxfromscratch.org/lfs/view/8.4-systemd/

-Beyond Linux From Scratch is used to compile the tools needed: http://www.linuxfromscratch.org/blfs/view/8.4-systemd/
+Beyond Linux From Scratch is used to compile the tools needed

+http://www.linuxfromscratch.org/blfs/view/8.4-systemd/

 I have removed the original Linux used for compiling and configured network connection with systemd.